SimpleTodoOfficial/SimpleTodoServer/README.md

 ## Installation

 This software is provided via docker.
+More information in the producation and development documentation.

 Available docker images:

-calltopower/simpletodo-flyway:1.3.3
+- calltopower/simpletodo-flyway:1.3.3
-calltopower/simpletodo-db:1.3.3
+- calltopower/simpletodo-db:1.3.3
-calltopower/simpletodo-server:1.3.3
+- calltopower/simpletodo-server:1.3.3
-calltopower/simpletodo-ng:1.3.3
+- calltopower/simpletodo-ng:1.3.3

-## Production and development documenation
+## Production and development documentation

 See README-DEV.md.